Systems Programming Language: Memory segmentation

-The classic HP 3000 organized physical memory into 1, 2, 4, 8 or 16 banks of 64K (65536) 16-bit words (128K bytes).
+The classic HP 3000 organized physical memory into 1, 2, 4, 8, or 16 banks of 64K (65536) 16-bit words (128K bytes).
 Code (shared, non-modifiable) and data were separate from each other and stored in variable-length segments of up to 32K words each.
-Within a process, data addresses such as pointers were 16-bit offsets from a base regsiter (known as DB), or relative offsets from a pointer register (Q or S) that resulted in a valid address within the process's data area (called the stack).
+Within a process, data addresses such as pointers were 16-bit offsets from a base register (known as DB), or relative offsets from a pointer register (Q or S) that resulted in a valid address within the process's data area (called the stack).
 While primarily 16-bit word-oriented, the system supported addressing of individual bytes in an array by using the word address where the byte was stored shifted left 1 bit then adding 0 to access the upper byte, or 1 for the lower byte.
 Thus byte addresses were separate and distinct from word addresses and the interpretation of an address was purely contextual.
 This proved to be quite troublesome and was the source of numerous bugs in both system and user code.
 Care had to be taken to treat byte addresses as 16-bit unsigned (that is, type LOGICAL) when using them in, for example, length computations, because otherwise a byte address of 2^16 or more would be treated as a 2s-complement signed value resulting in erroneous calculation of lengths or offsets.

 An individual process had access to up to 254 code segments of up to 32K words each.
 The code segments were divided into two domains: the first 191 were "system" segments shared by all processes, and the remaining 63 were "user" segments shared by all running the same program.
-Control transfer specified either an routine number within the current segment, or an external segment number and a routine number within it.
+Control transfer specified either a routine number within the current segment, or an external segment number and a routine number within it.
 A small table at the end of the segment provided the entry point address for the routine.

 A process's code acted on data in the stack, a single private segment also up to 32K words in size.
 Unlike stacks in other architectures, the HP 3000 stack was used for process globals, state preservation, procedure locals (supporting nested calls and re-entrancy), and numeric computation/evaluation.
 The operating system provided facilities for access to additional memory-based (non-stack) data segments, but these were not natively addressed by the instruction set and so the program was responsible for moving data from and to such "extra data segments" as necessary.

 SPL included a variety of support systems to allow programs to be easily segmented and then make that segmentation relatively invisible in the code.
 The primary mechanism was to use the $CONTROL SEGMENT=asegmentname compiler directive which defined which segment the following code should be placed in.
 The default was MAINLINESEG, but the programmer could add any number of additional named segments to organize the code into blocks.